 To prevent the

-Step 2 upgrades the system tables to ensure that they have the current structure.
-This is true whether the server or mysql_upgrade performs the step.
-With respect to the content of the help tables and time zone tables, mysql_upgrade does not load either type of table, whereas the server loads the help tables, but not the time zone tables.
-(That is, prior to MySQL 8.0.16, the server loads the help tables only at data directory initialization time.
-As of MySQL 8.0.16, it loads the help tables at initialization and upgrade time.)
+Step 2 upgrades the system tables to ensure that they have the current structure, and this includes the help tables but not the time zone tables.
 The procedure for loading time zone tables is platform dependent and requires decision making by the DBA, so it cannot be done automatically.

 mysqlschema, the column order in the primary key of the